 - Power of Attorney

 Because this statute is all encompassing, the following crimes could be considered “forgery”:

 - Cashing a check with a forged signature

 - Uttering a forged instrument

 Shoplifting, today, is generally considered burglary.
-It doesn’t matter whether you try to steal $6.50 or $6,500 (in cash or merchandise) in addition to theft, you will probably be charged with burglaryand are facing a class B felony conviction.
-A class B felony conviction could mean anywhere from 1-10 years in prison, a fine and restitution.
+It doesn’t matter whether you stole $6.50 of merchandise from a convenience store, or if you try to steal $6,500, you will likely be charged with theft and burglary.
+This means if you are convicted, you are facing a class B felony.
+A class B felony conviction could mean up to ten years in prison, a fine, and restitution.

 If you are charged, arrested, or questioned by the police for any of the above crimes, please call us immediately at (702) 405-0001.
-We are available 24/7 and have over 20 years of experience in criminal law.
-All initial consultations are free and confidential.
+We are available 24/7 and have over 25 years of experience in criminal law.
+All of our initial consultations are free and confidential.